abap2UI5/docs/docs/development/general.md

 # General

-abap2UI5 offers great flexibility in developing your app.
-Most samples follow a process similar to the sequence shown below.
-Use it as a starting point, and feel free to create your own sequence or build a wrapper on top of abap2UI5.
+abap2UI5 offers great flexibility in app development.
+Most sample applications follow a process similar to the sequence outlined below.
+You can use it as a starting point, but feel free to create your own sequence or build a wrapper on top of abap2UI5 for more customized behavior:

 ```abap
 CLASS z2ui5_cl_app DEFINITION PUBLIC.